voyd-lang/voyd/spec/surface.md

 	print
 ```

-This works nicely with the rules of named arguments to support a trailing lambda syntax similar to
-that of swift or koka.
+This works nicely with the rules of labeled arguments to support a trailing lambda syntax similar to that of swift or koka.

 ```
 try this():